severygb/portfolio-severyn-gabe/reports/D4-report.md

 individuals and hundreds of race series that are not accounted here.
 The vast majority of individuals killed in the sport are drivers but incidents can happen anywhere on and off track.
-Small numbers of rescue personel, team members, and fans are part of this dataset, but every loss of life is equal in weight and must be included in safety considerations.
+Small numbers of rescue personnel, team members, and fans are part of this data set, but every loss of life is equal in weight and must be included in safety considerations.